audibleblink/passdb-backend/readme.md

 is possible

 ```
+# to start the query interface
+bundle exec rake

 # start with a domain
 yahoo = Domain.find_by(domain: "yahoo.com")

 # find all passwords by yahoo mail users
 yahoo.passwords

 # find all yahoo mail users
 yahoo.usernames